 The SPH encourages students to seek our research opportunities within the SPH and HSC and throughout the University.
-The Undergraduate Research Interest Group and its faculty mentor can help identify opportunities and connect students with faculty mentors.
+The Office of Undergraduate Research connects undergraduate students who have a strong and committed interest in research and creative endeavors to faculty members, programs, and research-related opportunities that are aligned with their interest.